-Construction of the Facility is anticipated to result in a cumulative total of 0.7396 acres of impact to federally regulated wetlands (0.5875 acres of which are considered State-regulated wetlands).
+Construction of the Facility is anticipated to result in a cumulative total of 0.1521 acres of impact to federally regulated wetlands (none of which are considered State-regulated wetlands).
 It is anticipated that these impacts will be permitted under the USACE Nationwide Permit (NWP) program through the Joint Permit Application Process.
 Any required mitigation measures will be commensurate with Facility construction.